 Log-in through my.newpaltz.edu or use this direct link.

-For an introduction to Starfish, watch the Intro to Starfish Series Part 1 & 2, and download the Starfish User Guide for detailed instructions on set-up and basic how-to guides.
+For an introduction to Starfish, download the Starfish User Guide for detailed instructions on set-up and basic how-to guides, or complete the Intro to Starfish Series Part 1 & 2.

 The following videos provide a brief introduction to the features of Starfish.